 - 1. Purpose: Paul Mitchell The School Costa Mesa ("School") is committed to maintaining a working and learning environment that provides for a safe and inclusive environment that is free from bullying, harassment, and intimidation. - 2.
 Scope: This policy applies to anyone who engages in bullying, harassment, and intimidation on School property, at School activities, or through electronic communication (via cell phones, computers, or other electronic devices) using School resources, including School-provided internet or online learning platforms.
-As described below in Item 8, conduct that is prohibited by federal law is addressed by the School's Anti-Discrimination, Harassment, and Retaliation Policy.

-3. Definitions:

-- a.
-Bullying, Harassment, and Intimidation: Any severe or pervasive physical, written, or verbal act or conduct (including electronic communications) by one individual or a group of individuals that has or can reasonably be predicted to have the effect of one or more of the following: - i.
+As described below in Item 8, conduct that is prohibited by federal law is addressed by the School's Anti-Discrimination, Harassment, and Retaliation Policy. - 3.
+Definitions: - Bullying, Harassment, and Intimidation: Any severe or pervasive physical, written, or verbal act or conduct (including electronic communications) by one individual or a group of individuals that has or can reasonably be predicted to have the effect of one or more of the following: - i.
 Causing a reasonable person to feel scared or fear harm to themselves or their property; - ii.
 Causing a reasonable person to experience a detrimental effect on their physical or mental health; - iii.
 Causing a reasonable person to experience interference with their academic performance; or - iv.
-Causing a reasonable person to experience interference with their ability to participate in or benefit from the services, activities, or privileges provided by the School. - b.
-Retaliation: An adverse action taken by threatening, intimidating, coercing, harassing, or discriminating against any individual for the purpose of interfering with any right or privilege secured by law or policy or because the individual has made a report, complaint, testified, assisted, participated, or refused to participate in a manner in an investigation, proceeding, or hearing under this policy.
+Causing a reasonable person to experience interference with their ability to participate in or benefit from the services, activities, or privileges provided by the School.